Top Things to Do in Belfast | Best Attractions & Must-See Places

 The Crumlin Road Gaol is a significant landmark in Irish history, having been built in the year 1845.
 Spanning over 150 years, it served as a place of incarceration for individuals from various walks of life.

-The prison witnessed dark and tumultuous periods in Irish history, and among the inmates, were children from poverty-stricken families, political prisoners, and suffragettes, to name a few.
-Today, while the prison has been closed since 1996, it has been repurposed in an impressive fashion.
+The prison witnessed dark and tumultuous periods in Irish history, and among the inmates were children from poverty-stricken families, political prisoners, and suffragettes, to name a few.
+Today, while the prison has been closed since 1996, it has been repurposed impressively.

 Today, it serves as a thought-provoking and unforgettable visitor attraction which never fails to leave an enduring imprint on every visitor’s mind.
 Additionally, the prison has become a highly sought-after venue for conferences, concerts, and events.
 All in all, Crumlin Road Gaol is a landmark attraction you simply cannot afford to miss!